singhalsrishty/drools/README.md

 *This Repository contains an Embedded Drool Demo Project*

 ## Usage
-Clone and Run DroolsexampleApplication.java, then render to http://localhost:9898/drools/v1/drools/offer/{card-type} to enquire the discount on respective card-type. card-type could be - elite, master, worldclass
+Clone, Build (using mvn clean install) and Run DroolsexampleApplication.java as a Java Application, then render to http://localhost:9898/drools/v1/drools/offer/{card-type} to enquire the discount on respective card-type. card-type could be - elite, master, worldclass